100% Confidential

 Private Equity

-PE firms acquiring it-msp companies as platform or add-on investments.
+PE firms acquiring IT Services / MSP companies as platform or add-on investments.
 They typically pay the highest multiples, especially for businesses with $500K+ SDE.

 Highest multiples (3.5x-5.0x+)